Andre 3000 conceived the 2000 rap smash as an apology to Badu and her mother after their break-up.

 “It hit kind of a sore spot,” Badu recalled on the Rap Radar podcast.
 “I didn’t wanna hear that, especially when I heard Big Boi’s verse.
 When I heard Andre’s verse, I felt very good because his verse was really, really inspiring.”

 She added: “He just said how he felt and it was his honest feelings and I always respected that and listened to what he felt and appreciated it.”

 Badu then revealed that her mother – the “Ms. Jackson” of the song’s title – had an overwhelmingly positive reaction to the song.

 “How did my mama feel?
 Baby, she bought herself a ‘Ms. Jackson’ licence plate,” Badu said.
 She had the mug, she had the ink pen, she had the headband, everything.
 That’s who loved it.”
 Watch Badu discussing the song below.

 Erykah Badu talks about her family’s reaction to Outkast’s “Ms. Jackson” which Andre 3000 wrote to address Erykah’s mother.
-Subscribe to us on YouTube: //www.youtube.com/c/PlayItPodcasts Like us on Facebook: //www.facebook.com/PlayItPodcasts Follow us on Twitter: //twitter.com/playit Play.it®, is a new podcast network that brings together digital-exclusive programming from major brands and publishers as well as content from CBS RADIO shows on demand.
+Subscribe to us on YouTube: http://www.youtube.com/c/PlayItPodcasts Like us on Facebook: https://www.facebook.com/PlayItPodcasts Follow us on Twitter: https://twitter.com/playit Play.it®, is a new podcast network that brings together digital-exclusive programming from major brands and publishers as well as content from CBS RADIO shows on demand.

 Outkast performed together in September for the first time in two years.
 It was the first time Big Boi and Andre 3000 had played together since their 2014 reunion tour, which drew mixed reviews after Andre 3000 appeared uncomfortable at playing old hits such as ‘Hey Ya’.